mwaskagi/yolo/README.md

-# A Docker demonstation of orcharstration of a 3 containerised  architecture.
+# A Docker demonstation of Orchestration of a 3 layered containerised architecture.
 - Frontend - web application
 - Backend - Interaction between DB and frontend
 - DB - Where data is stored.

-# For one to run this docker, simply type docker-compose up at the command prompt which will in turn create the MongoDB from stock mongo inage, backend api which use nodejs ith express built from node:alpine, and finaly the front-end which uses reachjs and built from node:alpine image
+For one to run this docker, simply type docker-compose up at the command prompt which will in turn create the MongoDB from stock mongo inage, backend api which use nodejs ith express built from node:alpine, and finaly the front-end which uses reachjs and built from node:alpine image

 # Requirements
 Make sure that you have the following installed: